wgm/cerb-book/en/03-quickstart_admin/02-backups.markdown

 ### Introduction ###

 To fully protect your Cerb5 helpdesk data you need to backup both the MySQL database and the `/cerb5/storage/` filesystem.
 While there are countless good approaches for performing backups, this document will focus on the best practices we've discovered over the past several years of hosting hundreds of helpdesk instances on our On-Demand network.
-The examples will be Unix-based, since the command line is the land of milk and honey (and flexible automation).
+The examples will be Unix-based since that's what we're most comfortable with.

 ### Requirements ###